Hydrogen Peroxide Overview

 Pulp and Paper industry:

 Hydrogen peroxide is oxidizing as well as reducing agent which broaden its field of application.
-Hydrogen peroxide is mainly used as a bleaching agent in the pulp and paper industry during chemical and mechanical pulping process.
-In chemical bleaching Hydrogen peroxide provides alkaline medium to the system due to environmental effects it can be prove as a great replacement.
-Hydrogen peroxide can be used to produce TCF and ECF pulps.
-Using hydrogen peroxide a broad range of brightness is possible for paper used in magazines and tissue paper.
-It also increase the strength of the paper and pulp.
+It is mainly used as a bleaching agent in the pulp and paper industry during chemical and mechanical pulping process.
+In chemical bleaching, H2O2 provides alkaline medium to the system due to environmental effects it can be prove as a great replacement.
+Hydrogen peroxide can be used to produce TCF and ECF pulps and it also increase the strength of the paper and pulp.

 Waste water treatment:

 Hydrogen peroxide is very powerful oxidizing agent in water treatment it leaves no residues like other chemicals.
-Hydrogen Peroxide breaks into hydrogen and oxygen Hydrogen peroxide is used in waste water treatment processes to remove organic impurities.
-Hydrogen Peroxide is able to remove organic contaminants such as aromatic or halogenated compounds, which are otherwise very difficult to remove.
-Hydrogen Peroxide can also oxidise sulphur based compounds that are present in the waste, thus reducing the foul odour.
+It is used in waste water treatment processes to remove organic impurities and is able to remove organic contaminants such as aromatic or halogenated compounds, which are otherwise very difficult to remove.
+It can also oxidise sulphur based compounds that are present in the waste, thus reducing the foul odour.

 Hydrogen peroxide is useful in hair care products, hair dyes, conditioner, shampoos, hair bleaches and tooth whitening products.
-Hydrogen Peroxide is used as an antiseptic agent.
-Hydrogen peroxide in cosmetic can be used as a oxidizing and antimicrobial agent which inhibits the growth of microorganism.
+In cosmetic it can be used as a oxidizing and antimicrobial agent which inhibits the growth of microorganism also used as an antiseptic agent.
 During its use in hair dye it forms dyestuffs in oxidative hair dyeing.
-Hydrogen peroxide oxygenate stain in teeth cleaning.
 Diluted hydrogen peroxide is mixed with ammonium hydroxide and used in the bleaching of hair.
 It is also used in the whitening of teeth and is often used in homemade toothpastes.
 It is also used to treat acne.

 Other important applications: